yash722/PRCRS/README.md

-# Yelp Dataset Recommendation System
+# Personalized Restaurant And Cafe Recommendation System

 This repository contains Python notebooks designed to preprocess data, implement a Retrieval-Augmented Generation (RAG) system, and create a vector database using the Yelp Dataset.
 These notebooks collectively enable a recommendation system that provides personalized suggestions for restaurants and cafes based on user queries.